Description

 Author Bio

 David A. Robertson (he/him/his) is a two-time winner of the Governor General's Literary Award, has won the TD Canadian Children’s Literature Award, as well as the Writer's Union of Canada Freedom to Read award.
 He has received several other accolades for his work as a writer for children and adults, podcaster, public speaker, and social advocate.
 He was honoured with a Doctor of Letters by the University of Manitoba for outstanding contributions in the arts and distinguished achievements in 2023.
+He was nominated for the 2026 Hans Christian Anderson Award.
 He is a member of Norway House Cree Nation and lives in Winnipeg.

 Prizes